LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part4-cnn.md

 [Adams]: https://spcman.github.io/getting-to-know-julia/deep-learning/vision/flux-cnn-zoo/
 [Fitzgerald]: http://webpages.csus.edu/fitzgerald/julia-convolutional-neural-network-MNIST-explained/

-Firstly these are all the imports we will need:
+I used the digits from the [Char74k][Char74k] dataset, specifically Sample001-Sample010 in EnglishFnt.tgz.
 It is useful to convert the Char74k dataset to the MNIST format so the same model can be used for both datasets.
-Here is that code
+This script will do that (be sure to have the correct `inpath` for your data):
 {% highlight Julia %}
 using FileIO
 using Images